cloud-gov/cg-site/_docs/ops/runbook/troubleshooting-logsearch.md

 watch cat /var/vcap/data/ingestor_syslog/tmp/s3_import.sincedb
 ```

-When the proocess has finishing ingesting up to the point at which you are done, kill the background process:
+When the process has finishing ingesting up to the point at which you are done, kill the background process:

 ```sh
 # Find the pid (process ID) of the logstash process you put in the background: